×

 Wheat is an annual plant, meaning a new crop has to be sown each year.
 Winter wheat, sown in the fall, is hardy to USDA Plant Hardiness Zone 3.
 Spring wheat can be grown in most zones, depending on the variety.

 Wheat is typically self-pollinating, and depending on the cultivar and growing conditions, wind and insects will help with the pollination process.
 And speaking of cultivars, there are a lot of them out there to choose from—more than 200.
-Those 200-plus cultivars accounted for world production in 2017 of 9.2 million tons, led by China with 40% of the total.
-In the same year, the United States produced 1.6 billion pounds.
+Those 200-plus cultivars accounted for world production in 2022 of 793 million tons, led by China with 42% of the total.
+Other top wheat-producing countries in 2022 include United State, Russia, France, Pakistan, Canada, Australia, and Argentina.

 In the U.S., most wheat is commercially grown in the middle of the country—the so-called “breadbasket.”
 The Great Plains, Northern Plains, and Mississippi Basin are the three main wheat-growing areas, but Oregon, Washington, and Idaho also grow a lot of the country’s wheat, as do Michigan and New York.
 Wheat grain is used to make bread, cereal, noodles, pasta, and alcohol, plus biofuel and animal feed.